Ambah

+Hindi is a main speaking language here and brajbhasha is also spoken by local and rural people.

 Geography

 Ambah is located at 26.71°N 78.23°E. It has an average elevation of 161 metres (528 feet).
 This area is located near the Chambal Ghat.
 River Chambal flows very near to Ambah and forms the border between M.P. and U.P. and M.P. and Rajasthan.
 It is famous for its ancient fort and Kakanmath temple.

 Ambah lies on State Highway no. 2 of Madhya Pradesh.
-It is approximately at the midpoint of Bhind and Morena, two major district centers of Madhya Pradesh.

 Demographics

 As of the 2011 Census of India, Ambah has a population of 258,689.
 Males constitute 54% of the population and females 46%.
 Ambah has an average literacy rate of 64%, lower than the national average of 73%; with 72% of the males and 54% of females literate.
 Ambah is part of Tanwarghar and Tomar Rajputs having significant population of Brahmins and Gurjars also.